 Lender: Deutsche Bank

 The Story: Tishman Speyer scored a coup with the purchase of 353 N. Clark, which closed in December 2010.
 Mesirow Financial Real Estate developed the office building in 2009 and launched strongly, but leasing stalled at 79 percent, and the owner, facing construction loan deadlines with Hypo Real Estate Holdings six months after entering the market and unable to meet them, was forced to sell quickly.
 Tishman Speyer snapped up the property for a price that was reportedly lower than the cost of construction.
 The brokerage team secured a large single CMBS loan, part of a package that satisfied nearly the entire debt stack, allowing for the second-largest purchase in the city’s CBD last year.
 Anchor tenants include Mesirow Financial and law firm Jenner & Block.
-The property stands at 46 floors, with 214 underground parking spaces, a tenant-only health club, space for two restaurants, concierge services, a conference center, a tenant-only corporate cafe, shuttle bus service and a landscaped plaza iwth benches and a messenger center.
+The Dirk Lohan-designed property stands at 46 floors, with 214 underground parking spaces, a tenant-only health club, space for two restaurants, concierge services, a conference center, a tenant-only corporate cafe, shuttle bus service and a landscaped plaza iwth benches and a messenger center.
 Tenants include the headquarters of Mesirow Financial.